16 Top-Rated Attractions & Things to Do in Biarritz

 Surfing at Côte des Basques in Biarritz

-The Côte des Basques is the most famous surfing beach in Biarritz and is said to be the birthplace of surfing.
+The Côte des Basques is considered the birthplace of surfing in France.
 The impressive waves provide challenging conditions for surfing, and many competitions are held here.
-The beach is enclosed by cliffs and accessible by a staircase or pedestrian path.
+Swimming and wading are allowed except during high tide when waves break on the entire shoreline.

 Next to the Côte des Basques, the Plage de Marbella is another favorite of surfers and bodyboarders because of its powerful waves.
 This unspoiled, sandy beach is wild and rugged and is only accessible by a staircase.
-(Access is difficult for people with limited mobility.)

 Safety notes: Beginning surfers should be advised on how and when to enter and get out of the water to avoid hitting the stones.